 The secret behind this pork chops recipe is the marinade.
 The pork chops are bathed in a Greek-style marinade of olive oil, red wine vinegar, red onions, garlic, black pepper and generous lashings of dried Greek oregano!

 Seared on a hot pan to get golden and caramelised and then oven-baked, covered and sealed with parchment paper, along with garlic lemon potatoes in white wine.
-This Greek pork chops recipe is best served with a big bowl of tzatziki, a side of toasted pita bread and Greek feta salad for a complete generous Greek style meal!
+This Greek pork chops recipe is best served with a big bowl of tzatziki, a side of toasted pita bread and Greek feta salad for a complete generous Greek style meal and they are the perfected week dinner together with some delicious chicken souvlaki, lamb souvlaki and lamb koftas!

 Greek pork chops recipe – Tips for the perfect oven baked pork chops (Brizola)